Fast-track deportation program for migrant families off to slow start as border crossings rise

 While it's been implemented on a small scale so far, the curfew program has garnered criticism from advocates for migrants, who say it makes it too difficult for families to secure legal counsel due to the expedited adjudication period.

-Heidi Altman, director of policy at the National Immigrant Justice Center, an advocacy group that has represented several families enrolled in the curfew initiative, said the ankle monitors placed on parents are unnecessarily punitive.
-Her group is calling on the Biden administration to end the policy.
+Azadeh Erfani, a policy analyst at the National Immigrant Justice Center, an advocacy group that has represented several families enrolled in the curfew initiative, said the ankle monitors placed on parents are unnecessarily punitive.
+Erfani's group is calling on the Biden administration to end the policy.

-The program's "rushed deportations" Altman said, "risk erasing entire families' — including small children's — right to exist, free of persecution or torture."
+The program's "rushed deportations" Erfani said, "risk erasing entire families' — including small children's — right to exist, free of persecution or torture."

 for more features.